 After years of specimen collecting, venom milking, and proteomic sequencing, arachnologist and Lewis & Clark Professor of Biology Greta Binford and her team have published evidence to put to rest a longstanding urban legend: the venom of the daddy long-legs spider won’t hurt you.
 Their research appears in the new issue of Frontiers in Evolution and Ecology.

-Faculty submitted 31 new grant proposals since September and received a number of new awards.
-You will find the complete list of recent awards, along with reminders and updates, in the Sponsored Research Spring Newsletter.
+Welcome back!
+It has been a busy summer.
+Faculty submitted 12 new grant proposals and received a number of new awards.
+You’ll find the complete list, along with reminders and updates, in the Fall 2018 CAS Sponsored Research Newsletter.